PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 3
 ```

 Note that `myfilter` was written in Python for demonstration purposes here.
-In practice it would probably be best done in using `awk`.
+In practice it would probably be best done in `awk`.

 The example above is quite simple.
-One can also create pipelines where a stage corresponds to is one or more batch jobs submitted to the Slurm scheduler.
+One can also create pipelines where a stage corresponds to a batch job submitted to the Slurm scheduler.